Email has become an indispensable tool for professional communication in today’s digital age.

 Dear Mr. Johnson,

 I hope this email finds you well.
-I am writing to remind you about the upcoming deadline for proposal submissions, which is this Friday, August 10th, at 5:00 PM.
+I am writing to remind you about the upcoming deadline for proposal submissions: Friday, August 10th, at 5:00 PM.
 Please ensure that you have all the required documents ready by then.

-If you have any questions or need further assistance, feel free to reach out to me.
+If you have any questions or need further assistance, please get in touch with me.
 Thank you for your attention to this matter.

 Best regards,